Category : French Antique Boutique

 Cédric continues this profession to protect the tradition.
 There are many things disappeared as time goes by including canes.
 France is well known to keep traditions balancing the past and present.

-When you buy the French antique and artistic canes or umbrellas at Galerie Fayet, present O'Bon Paris' coupon to get a silk case to keep the cane or umbrella.
+When you buy the French antique and artistic canes or umbrellas at Galerie Fayet, present O'Bon Paris' coupon to get a velvet case to keep the cane or umbrella, with a strap to hold it.